HorbachovCarmudi/Queue/README.md

 It has limited size, that is set in app/config.ini.
 If size is exceeded, system loosing old messages.

 #### Auto Scaling Group
 Collection of Consumer instances, responsible for creation of new necessary instances and destroying unnecessary instances.
-Maximum number of instances is limited anc can be set in app/config.ini
+Maximum number of instances is limited and can be set in app/config.ini

 #### Consumer
 Entity for simulation of instance proceeding messages.
-Parallel instance simulation was done by setting the "instance will be busy till" date for instance proceeding message.
+Parallel instance simulation was done by setting the "instance will be busy till" date for Consumer which is proceeding message.
 One instance can proceed only one message in time.

 ### System Entry Points